-Traveling solo for the very first time may be an intimidating prospect, but it's an incredibly rewarding experience.
+Travelling solo for the very first time may be an intimidating prospect, but it's an incredibly rewarding experience.
 People travel solo for different reasons; freedom, adventure, independence, unique opportunities or even just to escape the 9-5 (guilty!)

 Whatever your reasons, it’s important to remember that if you choose to travel 'solo', you're never actually in it alone.
 If you're considering embarking on a life-changing adventure, we've gathered some tips to put your mind at ease and get you exploring!

 Everyone’s idea of the ‘perfect trip’ is different.
 Are you after warm tropical beaches, interesting architecture, bustling cities, dramatic mountains or authentic cultural experiences?
+Maybe a bit of everything?
 Understanding what you want out of your trip is crucial before you start planning.
 Do your research!.
 Learn as much as you can from blogs (tick!), books, films, friends, social media or travel agents to find destinations that appeal to you.
 Many people decide to plan their trip as they go, talking to people they meet along the way to learn about their first-hand experiences and recommendations.
 Word of mouth is one of the most useful sources of information!

 Make your money go further, so you can too!